 What are the dangers faced by trees on construction sites?

 Above ground, the risks to trees on your site are obvious.
 Trunk wounds and broken branches are obvious to see – but the less obvious, and potentially more damaging impacts can be found below ground.
-As part of any Arboricultural Impact Assessment and Tree Protection Plan, the Root Protection Area of any potentially affected trees has to be calculated.
-This will ensure that the rooting system of the trees don’t sustain serious disturbance, and damage which could lead to their decline and – in extreme cases – their death.
+As part of any Arboricultural Impact Assessment and Tree Protection Plan, the Root Protection Area of any potentially affected trees have to be calculated.
+This will ensure that the rooting system of the trees doesn’t sustain serious disturbance and damage which could lead to their decline and – in extreme cases – their death.
 Tree protection fencing plays a key role in this part of the process, preventing heavy vehicles from damaging a tree’s surroundings – and defining safe storage areas and areas where construction isn’t permitted – in a cost-effective and safe way.

 Does my planning application need an Arboricultural Impact Assessment?